Sri Lanka Parliament votes to strengthen presidential power

 Rajapaksa also overcame internal opposition to a clause that lifted a ban on dual citizens holding political office.

-This will pave the way for a sibling, a U.S. citizen to enter Parliament further strengthening Rajapaksa family’s hold on Sri Lanka’s political power.
+This will pave the way for a sibling who is a U.S. citizen to enter Parliament, further strengthening Rajapaksa family’s hold on Sri Lanka’s political power.
 Currently, Rajapaksa’s older brother, former President Mahinda Rajapaksa, is prime minister.
 Another older brother and three nephews are also lawmakers — three of them ministers.

 Rajapaksa renounced his U.S citizenship last year to run for president.